xriteamupv/Haptic_Teleop/README.md

 ### (E) Start program grip_control.urp in Polyscope - Node (1)

-This program contains the Variables Setup, the Robot Program (with instructions to connect to host) and the RG Gripper initializer.
+This program contains the Variables Setup, the Robot Program with instructions to connect to host, and the RG Gripper initializer.

+It should be previously loaded via USB to the UR5e Teach Pendant containing Polyscope.

 ### (F) Open other terminal and run the robot_control.py file - Node (2)

+This operation will open the communication between the Tracking Operation and the Robots Movement Controllers.

 ````
 cd ~/catkin_ws
 source devel/setup.bash